juan-esteban-berger/CUDA_Snake/README.md

 8. Direction_RIGHT: Binary flag indicating if the snake is currently moving right.
 9. Food_UP: Binary flag indicating if the food is above the snake.
 10. Food_DOWN: Binary flag indicating if the food is below the snake.
-11. Food_LEFT: Binary flag indicating if the food is to the left the snake.
+11. Food_LEFT: Binary flag indicating if the food is to the left of the snake.
-12. Food_RIGHT: Binary flag indicating if the food is to the right the snake.
+12. Food_RIGHT: Binary flag indicating if the food is to the right of the snake.

 ## Neural Network Outputs
-The neural network used in this project will have 4 outputs.
+The neural network used in this project will have 3 outputs.
 The output would be one q_value corresponding to each of the four directions the snake can move, given the current game state the snake is in.
-At the beginning of training, the snake will make random moves, but will later use the neural network in order to determine its next move.
+At the beginning of training, the snake will make random moves, but will later use the neural network to determine its next move.
+The outputs to the neural network are the following:
+1. Q_Value_UP
+2. Q_Value_Left
+3. Q_Value_Right

 ## Forward Propagation
 Forward propagation is the algorithm used to calculate a prediction based on the inputs given to the neural network.
 To understand how the neural network performs forward propagation, the following diagram of a very simple neural network is shown.